neuronsimulator/nrn/programming/math/random.rst

 .. method:: Random.Random123

+    Syntax:
-        0 = r.Random123(id1, id2)
+        ``0 = r.Random123(id1, id2, id3)``

     Description:
-        Use the Random123 generator (currently philox4x32 is the crypotgraphic hash used) with the stream identified by the identifiers 0 <= id1 and id1 < 2^32
+        Use the Random123 generator (currently philox4x32 is the crypotgraphic hash used) with the stream identified by the identifiers 0 <= id1,2,3 < 2^32
         and the global index (see :meth:`Random.Random123_globalindex`).
 The counter, which increments from 0 to 2^34-1, is initialized to 0 (see :meth:`Random.seq`).
+        If any of the up to 3 arguments are missing, it is assumed 0.

         The generators should be usable in the context of threads as long as no instance is used in more than one thread.

         This generator
-        uses a 34bit counter, 2 32 bit identifiers, and a 32 bit global index and is most suitable for managing separate independent, reproducible, restartable streams that are unique to individual cell and synapses in large parallel network models.
+        uses a 34bit counter, 3 32 bit identifiers, and a 32 bit global index and is most suitable for managing separate independent, reproducible, restartable streams that are unique to individual cell and synapses in large parallel network models.